FINTLabs/fint-flyt-altinn-gateway/README.md

-# FINT FLYT INSTANCE GATEWAY TEMPLATE
+# FINT FLYT Altinn Gateway

 ## Overview
 This template serves as a skeleton gateway with example code for creating specific instance-gateways in FINT Flyt.
 Its primary function is to handle POST requests containing data, which is then processed and published to other microservices through Kafka inside the FINT Flyt infrastructure.